 Lovers of art and culture are also conveniently placed – The National Gallery, The National Portrait Gallery, Tate Britain, the Victoria & Albert Museum, the Natural History Museum, the Science Museum, the Royal Academy of Arts, the Royal Albert Hall, the Royal Festival Hall and the National Theatre are all a short cab ride away.
 See our guide to London museums for opening hours, admission and websites.

 Shopaholics are also very much in their element.
 A short distance to the west you’ll find the glittering rows of fashionable boutiques along Brompton Road, Sloane Street and the Kings Road, with the legendary Harrods and Harvey Nichols for good measure.
 Directly across Green Park and you are in Mayfair, exploring the wealth of upmarket stores on Bond Street, Regent Street, South Moulton Street, Piccadilly, Savile Row and the Burlington Arcade.
 Oxford Street offers high street shops in abundance and the famous department store Selfridges located near to Oxford Circus Tube Station.
+For guests who want to shop like the Queen, our blog post has the perfect guide to London's shops which have been granted the Royal Warrant.

 From antiques to bric-a-brac stands, colourful shops, delicious food stands, London offers a whole host of vibrant markets to explore.
 Some of our favourites include Portobello Market,one of London's oldest markets where you can find anything from exquisite antiques and jewellry amongst trendy clothes stalls.
 Camden Market, provides intriguing gothic stalls, mixed in with up market gift and jewellry sellers.
 Attracting an eclectic mix of people you'll notice plenty of leather, studs and kilts perusing the stalls.
 Borough Market is the place for foodies.
 Borough market has hosted food traders for hundreds of years and here you will be able to sample a delicious array of international treats.